Blackymas/NSPanel_HA_Blueprint/docs/install.md

 3. Enter your new panel's hostname or IP address and click **Next**.
 4. Follow the instructions from your Home Assistant to add your new panel.

 After that, you will have access to the **Device's page** related to your NSPanel.
-On that page you will find all the entities published by the ESPHome firwmare installed in your panel, which can be use to see it's status and control some of it's settings.
+On that page you will find all the entities published by the ESPHome firmware installed in your panel, which can be use to see it's status and control some of it's settings.

 It might take a minute or two until the device's page gets fully populated, but when that is completed, take a look around and get familiar with that page.